NBWolfer/Go-Learning/README.md

 # Go Learning

-This repo created for keeping things while I learning Go.
+This repo was created to store things I learned in Go.

 **Topics Covered:**
 * Arithmetic Logic